jddunn/restless/README.md

 $ useful for eventual dynamic analysis of files, when they will need to be tested in an isolated place).

-##### Docker-Compose
+##### Using Docker-Compose

-See the explanation above ^ to see how Docker will be mounting and communicating with your machine drive.
+(See the explanation above ^ to see how Docker will be mounting and communicating with your machine drive.
+If you're not using Ubuntu or a Debian-based Linux distro, then you'll need to edit `docker-compose.yml` to change the `source` and `target` paths under the `volume` key to reflect your OS's filepaths).

 When using Docker-Compose, you won't need to build the image, or fiddle with parameters (unless you need to edit the Dockerfile or docker-compose.yml file).